acscc/acscc.github.io/application.md

 The workshop will exclusively be an onsite event.

+We can waive the participant fee for a very limited number of participants.
+Would you like to request a waiver?
+If so, please email [acscc.info@protonmail.com](mailto:acscc.info@protonmail.com) to explain why you need it and detail any other financial constraints you have.
+Please note that if you do not send us an email explaining your situation, we will be unable to take your request into account.

+The fee is the same for people living in Amsterdam and the surrounding area who are not staying at the hostel, as it is for people from abroad who are.
+We made this decision to make the event accessible to people who may be based in countries with less funding and economic means.
+We believe that everyone benefits from this, as it enables the unique diversity of this workshop.
+However, if you are not staying at the hostel and are having difficulty paying the fee, please email us to see if we can find another solution.

 ## Accommodation

 We will provide you with shared rooms of 4-person at [Generator Hostel](https://staygenerator.com/hostels/amsterdam) in Oosterpark.
 We will split the rooms based on sex.
 If you prefer a different arrangement, please send us an email to [acscc.info@protonmail.com](mailto:acscc.info@protonmail.com).
 In case you prefer to have a single room, we ask you to arrange it yourself at [Generator Hostel](https://staygenerator.com/hostels/amsterdam).